Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Abstract

 \section{Abstract}

-Capturing users’ engagement is crucial for gathering feedback about the features of a software product.
-In a market-driven context, current approaches to collect and analyze users’ feedback are based on techniques leveraging information extracted from product reviews and social media.
-These approaches are hardly applicable in bespoke software development, or in contexts in which one needs to gather information from specific users.
+Capturing users' engagement is crucial for gathering feedback about the features of a software product.
+In a market-driven context, current approaches to collecting and analyzing users' feedback are based on techniques leveraging information extracted from product reviews and social media.
+These approaches are hardly applicable in contexts where online feedback is limited, as for the majority of apps, and software in general.
 In such cases, companies need to resort to face-to-face interviews to get feedback on their products.
-In this paper, we propose to utilize biometric data, in terms of physiological and voice features, to complement interviews with information about the engagement of the user on product-relevant topics.
+In this paper, we propose to utilize biometric data, in terms of physiological and voice features, to complement product feedback interviews with information about the engagement of the user on product-relevant topics.
 We evaluate our approach by interviewing users while gathering their physiological data (i.e., \textit{biofeedback}) using an Empatica E4 wristband, and capturing their voice through the default audio-recorder of a common laptop.
-Our results show that we can predict users' engagement by training supervised machine learning algorithms on biometric data (F1=$0.72$), and that voice features alone are sufficiently effective (F1=$0.71$).
-This work is one the first studies in requirements engineering in which biometrics are used to identify emotions.
+Our results show that we can predict users' engagement by training supervised machine learning algorithms on biofeedback and voice data, and that voice features alone can be sufficiently effective.
+The best configurations evaluated achieve an average F1 $\sim 70\%$ in terms of classification performance, and use voice features only.
+This work is one of the first studies in requirements engineering in which biometrics are used to identify emotions.
 Furthermore, this is one of the first studies in software engineering that considers voice analysis.
-The usage of voice features can be particularly helpful for emotion-aware requirements elicitation in remote communication, either performed by human analysts or voice-based chatbots, and can also be exploited to support the analysis of meetings in software engineering research.
+The usage of voice features can be particularly helpful for emotion-aware feedback collection in remote communication, either performed by human analysts or voice-based chatbots, and can also be exploited to support the analysis of meetings in software engineering research.